The Short Story with Claire Keegan

 To secure a place, participants complete and sign a booking form and send a €1,000 deposit.
 No audio or visual recording is permitted.

-If you’d like to make a reservation on this course, please email Claire Simpson on clairekeeganfiction@gmail.com
+If you’d like to make a reservation on this course, please email Eimear on clairekeeganfiction@gmail.com

 ABOUT CLAIRE KEEGAN